 2. Use a toss-able microphone to encourage participation.

-Want to break the ice and get people talking at your meeting?
+Want to break the ice, learn how to make a session interactive and get people talking at your meeting?
 Make an activity out of the experience!
 Toss-able microphones are a unique way to break down barriers, improve participation and help people feel more confident about sharing their insight.
 Eventgoers will also get a kick out of throwing and catching a microphone around the room!
 When the microphone is not in use, it can be used to record the keynote and breakout session audio.

 Try this Throwable Microphone: Catchbox